 For some people, the need for dialysis comes as no surprise; their kidneys have been slowly failing and their doctor has prepared them for months or even years.
 As a result, they are ready, but they have a real dread of dialysis.
 For those whose kidney failure is quick and unexpected, the shock of needing dialysis on top of the trauma of kidney failure is a double whammy.
 Friends and family don’t usually know much about dialysis, except that it’s a bummer, involving needles, machines and lots of time out of your life.
 All of these things are true; not many people who would dialyse if they didn’t have to.
 But it’s also true that dialysis gives you the rest of your life back, to live the way you want to.
 So, you are soon to start dialysis and you have some questions.

-No. These days, kidney failure is not fatal, but it is life changing.
+Will I die?No. These days, kidney failure is not fatal, but it is life changing.

-Kidneys clean the blood, remove waste products and regulate blood and bone health.
+How will dialysis change my life?Kidneys clean the blood, remove waste products and regulate blood and bone health.
 These functions have to be replaced.

-There are two types of dialysis:
+What does it involve?There are two types of dialysis:

 - Peritoneal Dialysis (PD), which uses a natural membrane in your abdomen to remove waste products.
 Special dialysis fluid is poured into your abdomen via a small plastic tube.
 Waste products are absorbed by the dialysis fluid, which is then drained out again.
 This is done several times a day or once overnight.